Misty Dawn

 Misty Dawn (also known as Marla Lee Gardner, Lori Holmes, Lori Rose, or Laurie Holmes; born May 15, 1963) is a former adult industry performer.
-Dawn acted in pornographic films and videos, and was an exotic dancer.
-She married fellow pornographic actor John “Johnny the Wad” Holmes in 1987, and after his death published his autobiography and appeared in several films about his life.
+Dawn acted in adult films and videos, and was an exotic dancer.
+She married fellow adult film actor John “Johnny the Wad” Holmes (aka The Human Tripod) in 1987, and after his death from AIDS-related illness published his autobiography and appeared in several films about his life.

 Early life

 Dawn was born Laurie Rose on May 15, 1963, in Albuquerque, New Mexico.

 Career

 Appearances

 Dawn began performing in adult films in 1982, at age 19, and continued until about 1991.
+She was often featured in anal sex scenes where she excelled.
 After taking a 15-year hiatus, she returned as a fluffer in The World's Biggest Gang Bang III – The Houston 620 (1999).
 She also appeared in Voyer Vision (2003).
 Over the course of her career Dawn worked for the Golden Age production companies Beate Uhse, Caballero Home Video, Filmco Releases, Gourmet Video Collection, VCA Pictures, and VCX.

 As Laurie Holmes, she appeared in multiple documentaries about "Johnny Wadd" Holmes and the adult film industry, including: Wadd: The Life & Times of John C. Holmes (1998), The Other Hollywood (1999), XXXL: The John Holmes Story (2000), and John Holmes: The Man, the Myth, the Legend (2004).